 It is still too early to tell whether Covid-19 and the public health interventions implemented in response will have permanent effects on retail payments in the UK.

-Initially, the hoarding of cash was overshadowed by an acceleration in e-commerce and contactless payments, an increase in the use of mobile payment apps and – some speculated – the possibility of cryptocurrencies becoming mainstream.
+Initially, the The term refers to the use of cash as a store of value.
+However, the term has a negative connotation of concealment, and is often used in the context of the war on cash.
+See Precautionary Holdings. of Money in physical form such as banknotes and coins. was overshadowed by an acceleration in e-commerce and contactless payments, an increase in the use of mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. apps and – some speculated – the possibility of cryptocurrencies becoming mainstream.
 This happened while bank branches closed (some for good), as many as 9,000 ATMs (15% of the total) remained idle and the media falsely reported a high risk of transmission through banknotes.

 But despite these apocalyptic messages and the initial negative shock leading to a severe contraction in the use of cash, transactions using banknotes and coins began to recover even before lockdown eased, as Figure 1 suggests, while cash usage increased by two-thirds after lockdown measures eased.